mkuti/corklagos-venture/README.md

 With an online presence, they could develop their reliable customer network in Nigeria while also targeting the car dismantlers here in Ireland so goods trade could almost be agreed from distance, saving time and precious funds.

 The website is built for this venture, formed of 3 different trade men in the business for many years.
 The website is targeting two sorts of clients, one upstream advertising and selling goods, one downstream scrolling and buying goods before they get shipped.
-So a masculine audience with an interest in cars and a goal to make money.
+So we have a masculine audience with an interest in cars and a goal to make money.

 ### Note to Assessors:

 First, to enable assessment of the backend/admin side of the app (if needed), a 'staff' account with read-only privileges has been created:

-username: __viewadmin__
+- username: __viewadmin__
-password: __testadmin789__
+- password: __testadmin789__

 Since the website targets two types of users with different access, please note you might need to change the user_type when editing the profile details so you can test all features.